Get

 Merrick Purrfect Bistro Grain Free Pate Wet Cat Food

 The pate consistency is popular with cats, easily digestible, and highly palatable.
-Although it is grain-free, it has egg and chicken, both of which are known allergens.
-The ingredients also list carrageenan, which some pet parents prefer to avoid.
+Although it is grain-free, it has egg and chicken, both of which are common food allergens in cats.
+The ingredients also list carrageenan, which some pet parents prefer to avoid due to potential gastrointestinal inflammation.

 Calorie Breakdown: